philhagen/simple-login-log/readme.txt

 **Features include:**

 1. ability to filter by username, month and year;
-2. export into CVS file;
+2. export into CSV file;
 3. log auto-truncation.

 == Installation ==